 If you don’t have a microwave, or prefer another method, try these:

-Smart and pleasant, Azar is respectful and polite with his peers, and is well-liked.
-As a Security Crewman, he is promoted to the rank of Ensign.
-In the E2 timeline, he starts off in Engineering, but is still promoted to Ensign and ends up in Security at some point.
+Smart and pleasant, Azar is respectful and polite with his peers, and is a lot of people like him.
+As a Security Crewman, he gets a promotion to the rank of Ensign.
+In the E2 timeline, he starts off in Engineering, but is still gets a promotion to Ensign and ends up in Security at some point.

 Starting in Reflections, he and Ramih Azar compete for Maryam, who is afraid that she’ll choose the wrong man.
 Since she is expecting an arranged marriage, she works with Phlox to try to determine who will be the one.
-Azar is chosen not so much for his looks (although Maryam does think he’s better-looking than Ramih), but for his answer to the question of what he would do if he were not chosen to be her husband.
+She chooses Azar not so much for his looks (although Maryam does think he’s better-looking than Ramih), but for his answer to the question of what he would do if she did not choose him to be her husband.
 Their marriage is a good one, and they have a son, Ali, in both kicks back in time.